Office of Student Leadership and Community Development Staff:

 Christina joined the Fordham staff in August 2010 as the Graduate Intern for Commuter Student Services, and in May 2012, she became the Assistant Director for Programming.
 In this role she helps the 50+ clubs at Fordham Lincoln Center with their programming needs and serves as the advisor for the Campus Activities Board.
 She is also the Coordinator for the Alcohol and Other Drug Education Program, advising the Peer Educators at Lincoln Center as well as providing preventative and alternative programming.
 She completed her Master of the Arts degree in Higher Education/Student Personnel Administration from New York University in May 2012, and recieved her Bachelor of Arts Degree in English from Fordham University at Lincoln Center in May 2007.

-Sandy Vargas, Executive Secretary
+Sandy Vargas, Office Manager

 Amanda Puetz, Graduate Intern for Programming

-Graduate Intern for Commuter Student Services
+Brittany Miller, Graduate Intern for Commuter Student Services

 For more information, please contact: